apragsdale/apragsdale.github.io/2_people.md

     <a href="httep://apragsdale.github.io/img/renee-li.jpg"><img src="/img/renee-li.jpg" width="200" alt="Renee Li" onclick="_gaq.push(['_trackEvent', 'IMGs', 'Image', 'Ironman']);" /></a>
 </div>
 **Renee Li**, Undergraduate Researcher
-Renee (Runxuan Li) is a sophomore student studying data science in the University Wisconsin-Madison.
+Renee (Runxuan Li) is a senior studying data science at University Wisconsin-Madison.
 She is interested in exploring different possibilities and has a wide range of interests.
 She’s currently exploring patterns of diversity in fruit flies to learn about fine-scale distributions of